 Some Christmas wreaths are so simple anyone could successfully complete the task of decorating and customizing them, especially when the supplies needed are so accessible and simple.
 This berry wreath from myblessedlife is a perfect example.

-You know those foil gift box-shaped Christmas ornaments?
+Do you know those foil gift box-shaped Christmas ornaments?
 They’re pretty cute and they’re not just for trees.
 You can use a bunch of them to make a gift box wreath such as the one featured on consumercrafts.
 Use different colors and sizes and glue the boxes to a wire wreath form.

-We should also consider the possibility that a traditional Christmas wreath can look cool and interesting as well.
+We should also consider the possibility that a traditional DIY Christmas wreath can look cool and interesting as well.
 In fact, the design can actually be refreshing seeing how everyone these days is trying to stay away from anything old-school.
 That being said, we recommend checking out fynesdesigns for some awesome, classic Christmas wreath ideas.

 If you’re planning to hang a Christmas wreath on your front door, here’s a fun idea from drivenbydecor: hang some bells as well.
 Your guests can ring them and it can be a playful and fun little detail that everyone will enjoy.